lichclass/Animal_Re-Identification_Model/README.md

-# Animal_Re-Identification_Model
+# Animal Re-Identification Model Implementation
+---
-This repository contains the code for our Thesis Implementation.
+This repository contains the code for our Thesis Implementation